beyarkay/masters-thesis/src/02_background.md

 There have been several proposed solutions to the vanishing gradient problem.
 \cite{nairRectifiedLinearUnits2010} proposes a different activation function (named ReLU) for this purpose.
+One other alternative is the swish activation function which has been shown to work well with models with many layers
-Different means of initialising the ANN's weights and biases have also been proposed, such as random initialisation
-\citep{glorotUnderstandingDifficultyTraining2010}, Xavier/Glorot initialisation
-\citep{glorotUnderstandingDifficultyTraining2010}, and He initialisation
+\citep{ramachandranSearchingActivationFunctions2017}.
+Different means of initialising the ANN's weights and biases have also been proposed, such as random initialisation \citep{glorotUnderstandingDifficultyTraining2010}, Xavier/Glorot initialisation \citep{glorotUnderstandingDifficultyTraining2010}, and He initialisation \citep{heDelvingDeepRectifiers2015}.
-\citep{heDelvingDeepRectifiers2015}.
 Re-centering and re-scaling each layer's inputs through a process called batch normalization
 \citep{ioffeBatchNormalizationAccelerating2015} has also been proposed.

 ## Categorical Cross-Entropy Loss

-For multi-class classification problems such as _Ergo_, categorical cross-entropy is commonly used as the loss function
+For multi-class classification problems, categorical cross-entropy is commonly used as the loss function \citep{nealPatternRecognitionMachine2007}:
-\citep{nealPatternRecognitionMachine2007}:

 \begin{equation}
     H(\bm{p}, \bm{q}) = - \sum_{i\in\mathcal{C}} p_i \log q_i